 Something we never utilised on our first visit but was something we paid closer attention to on our second visit was the shows and attractions board.
 A digital board showing the shows and the times they were on, duration etc.

 During our first visit, we didn’t seem to realise that it would be so helpful.
-During our second visit we wanted to go to the Kung Fu Panda show and so we spent some time planning our route and what we were going to do around the showtimes on the board.
+During our second visit to Universal Studios Hollywood, we wanted to go to the Kung Fu Panda show and so we spent some time planning our route and what we were going to do around the showtimes on the board.

 10. Pick A Restaurant Before Arriving